Pink Floyd: Obscured by Clouds (1972)

 Pink Floyd had already recorded the soundtracks to the films The Committee (1968) and More (1969) and part of Zabriskie Point (1970).
 On the back of Mores success, the director Barbet Schroeder asked them to record the soundtrack of his next major project, La Vallée.
 The band took two breaks to Strawberry Studios, Château d'Hérouville, France, either side of a Japanese tour, to write and record music for the film.
 The album was mixed from 4–6 April at Morgan Studios in London.
 During the first recording session in February 1972, the French television station ORTF filmed a short segment of the band recording the album, including interviews with Waters and Gilmour.

 Waters said that early UK pressings of the album contained "excessive sibilance".
 After recording had finished, the band fell out with the film company, prompting them to release the soundtrack album as Obscured by Clouds, rather than La Vallée.
 The film was retitled La Vallée (Obscured by Clouds) on its release.

 The songs on Obscured by Clouds were all short and economical, with a strong country music influence.
 The album also featured the EMS VCS 3 synthesiser, which Wright had purchased from the BBC Radiophonic Workshop.
 "Burning Bridges" was one of two songwriting collaborations between Wright and Waters.
 "Childhood's End" was the last song Pink Floyd released to have lyrics written by Gilmour until the release of A Momentary Lapse of Reason in 1987.
-"Free Four" was the first Pink Floyd song since "See Emily Play" to attract significant airplay in the US, and the second to refer to the death of Waters' father during World War II.
+"Free Four" was the first Pink Floyd song since "See Emily Play" to attract significant airplay in the US, and the second to refer to the death of Waters's father during World War II.
 "Stay" was written and sung by Wright, with lyrics by Waters.
 The closing instrumental on the album ends with a recording of the Mapuga tribe chanting, as seen in the film.